-Privacy Risk: Data Innovations Instrument Manager Enterprise (DIIM) contains sensitive personal information - including social security numbers, names, DOB, ethnicity, and protected health information - of laboratory patient orders that originated in VISTA.
-Due to the highly sensitive nature of this data, there is a risk that, if the data were accessed by an unauthorized individual or otherwise breached, serious harm or identity theft may result.
+Privacy Risk: This product is launched from within CPRS/VistA.
+VistA System contains sensitive personal information - including social security numbers, names, and protected health information - on veterans, VA and contractor employees.
+Due to the highly sensitive nature of this data, there is a risk that, if the data were accessed by an unauthorized individual or otherwise breached, serious harm or even identity theft may result.

-Mitigation: Veterans Health Administration (VHA), Office of Information Technology (OIT), and the individual facilities deploy extensive security measures to protect the information from inappropriate use and/or disclosure through both access controls and training of all employees and contractors within the VHA.
-VHA and OIT security measures include access control, configuration management, media protection, system and service acquisition, audit and accountability measures, contingency planning, personnel security, system and communication protection, awareness and training, identification authentication, physical and environmental protection, system information integrity, security assessment and authorization, incident response, risk assessment, planning and maintenance.
+Mitigation: Veterans Health Administration (VHA), facilities deploy extensive security measures to protect the information from inappropriate use and/or disclosure through both access controls and training of all employees and contractors.
+Security measures include access control, configuration management, media protection, system and service acquisition, audit and accountability measures, contingency planning, personnel security, system and communication protection, awareness and training, identification authentication, physical and environmental protection, system information integrity, security assessment and authorization, incident response, risk assessment, planning and maintenance.